-This is an article written by Jamie Heckert and myself which original appeared over on The Sociological Imagination.
+This is an article on conflict and compassion written by Jamie Heckert and myself which originally appeared over on The Sociological Imagination.

 The political project of learning to recognise and name patterns of oppression has been, and continues to be, an important one.
 It has helped us to recognise that our own experiences of pain are not just personal; they are also political.
 And so we have become involved in social movements responding to these patterns and creating new ones.
 In this way, learning to name oppression can help to create a sense of connection among those who experience it.